Krayonn/negotimate/README.md

 # negotimate
-Your mate in negotiating trade deals
+Your mate in negotiating trade deals!